evwt/vue-cli-plugin-electron-builder/README.md

 # Vue CLI Plugin Electron Builder

+> 🍴This is a FORK of [vue-cli-plugin-electron-builder](https://nklayman.github.io/vue-cli-plugin-electron-builder/guide/guide.html), tailored for EVWT.
+The original README is below.
+Please support the vue-cli-plugin-electron-builder project, their work is important to the Vue+Electron community.

 > Easily Build Your Vue.js App For Desktop With Electron

 Build status: [![Build status](https://github.com/nklayman/vue-cli-plugin-electron-builder/workflows/Node%20CI/badge.svg)](https://github.com/nklayman/vue-cli-plugin-electron-builder/actions)